|

 cardiac

 arrest.
-There is no way to tell whether or not this will happen
+There is no way to tell whether or not this will happen in any

 particular instance, or how quickly.
 There are many